icampus-wildau/ros-i2c/README.md

 A more detailed documentation can be found at [`docs/README.md`](docs/README.md).

 # Questions/Issues

-Describe where questions about this software/project may be asked and how GitHub issues should be used.
-Here would be a good place to point users of the software/product to helpful community forums and alike.
+If you encounter any problems or have any questions, please open an issue on the GitHub repository.

 # Contributing
 Explain how others may contribute to this software/project.
 This might include linking the contributer guidelines and a code of conduct, as well as, pointing new contributers to „good first issues“ (if such concept applies).

-# Related projects
+# Related Projects

-Here is a list of related projects...
-–	link to project 1
-–	link to another project
+The I²C communication is handled by the [smbus2](https://github.com/kplindegaard/smbus2) Python library.

 # License

 This project is licensed under the Apache License 2.0.
-For details, please see the LICENSE file.
+For details, please see the [LICENSE](LICENCE) file.
 By contributing to this project, you agree to abide by the terms and conditions of the Apache License 2.0.